-If musculoskeletal pains are not severe or disabling and last just a few days, it makes sense to give the problem a reasonable chance to be resolved.
-But sometimes, pain in the joints, muscles or bones is severe or persists for more than a few days.
-At that point, you should see your physician.
+When pain in the joints, muscles or bones is severe or persists for more than a few day, you should see your physician.

 Many types of rheumatic diseases are not easily identified in the early stages.
 Rheumatologists are specially trained to do the detective work necessary to discover the cause of swelling and pain.
 It’s important to determine a correct diagnosis early so that appropriate treatment can begin early.
 Some musculoskeletal disorders respond best to treatment in the early stages of the disease.